insin/DOMBuilder/docs/htmlmode.rst

 .. js:function:: DOMBuilder.HTMLFragment.cloneNode(deep)

-   Clones the fragment - if deep is ``true``, its child nodes will also be cloned.
+   Clones the fragment - there's no point calling this *without* passing in ``true``, as you'll just get an empty fragment back, but that's the API.

+.. js:function:: DOMBuilder.HTMLFragment.toString()

+   Creates a ``String`` containing the HTML representation of the fragment's children.

 Temporarily Switching Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~